 Swiss Pharma Contract LTD, or Swiss Pharma, a clinical site that we used in one of its obesity trials, gave notice to us that Swiss Pharma believes it is entitled to receive an additional payment of \$322,776 for services in connection with that clinical trial.
 While the contract between us and Swiss Pharma provides for additional payments if certain conditions are met, Swiss Parma has not specified which conditions they believe have been achieved and we do not believe that Swiss Pharma is entitled to additional payments and has not accrued any of these costs as of December 31, 2007.
 The contract between us and Swiss Pharma provides for arbitration in the event of a dispute, such as this claim for an additional payment.
 On March 10, 2008, Swiss Pharma filed for arbitration with the Swiss Chamber of Commerce.
-As we do not believe that Swiss Pharma is entitled to additional payments of defense and counterclaim for recovery of costs incurred by us as a result of Swiss Pharma's failure to meet agreed upon deadlines under our contract.
+As we do not believe that Swiss Pharma is entitled to additional payments, we intend to defend our position in arbitration.
+On April 2, 2008, we filed our statement of defense and counterclaim for recovery of costs incurred by us as a result of Swiss Pharma's failure to meet agreed upon deadlines under our contract.
+On June 3, 2008, a hearing was held before the arbitrator.
+The arbitrator's decision is expected in late August or early September.